qupath/qupath-docs/docs/tutorials/projects.md

 :::

 ### Alternative project viewing
-Image thumbnails can be increased in size by right clicking and selecting {kbd}`Thumbnail size` and choosing a larger size or hide them for blinded studies.
-Additionally the names of the images can be masked by right clicking and selecting {kbd}`Mask image names`.
-To undo this, right click again and select {kbd}`Mask image names`.
+Image thumbnails can be increased in size by right clicking and selecting {menuselection}`Thumbnail size` and choosing a larger size or hide them for blinded studies.
+Additionally the names of the images can be masked by right clicking and selecting {menuselection}`Mask image names`.
+To undo this, right click again and select {menuselection}`Mask image names`.

 :::{figure} images/project_masking.png
 :class: shadow-image small-image